 - 4. Click Next.
 Please note that by clicking the Next button you accept the terms of the License agreement. - 5.
 The Registration Wizard informs you that a license is required for Dr.Web operation.
 Do one of the following: - If a key file is present on the hard drive or removable media, click Specify path to an available valid key file and select the file in the open window.
-To change the path, click Browse and select another key file. - To continue the installation without installing a key file, select Receive license later.
-If you select this option, none of the program components will operate until you get a valid key file.
+To change the path, click Browse and select another key file. - If you want to receive a key file during the installation, select Receive license during installation. - To continue installation without a license, select Receive license later.
+Updates are not available until you specify or obtain a key file.